babylonchain/finality-provider/docs/finality-provider.md

 intends to provide finality signatures for, and submitting finality signatures.

-The daemon can manage and perform the above operations for many finality providers.
+The daemon can manage and perform the above operations for multiple finality providers.

 1. **EOTS Randomness Commitment**: The daemon monitors the Babylon chain and